hallamlab/LCAStar/lca_star_analysis/LCAStar.md

 Notes:

-* distance punishes divergent predictions more than in-lineage predictions
+* Distance punishes divergent predictions more than in-lineage predictions
 * LCA* and Majority methods again consistently performed better than LCASquared, although difference is not as extreme as by definition LCASquared will have to predict a common ancestor to all electorate
 * LCASquared occassionally has an exetremely large tail of 'root' predictions
 * Voting based methods have essentially identical median and average
     * Majority in GEBA sample has slightly shorter tail

-Treating the whole thing as a regression problem we have the following global averages.
+Treating the whole thing as a regression problem we have the following RMSE values

 ```r